Antioch University is a Transfer Intentional Institution

 All students transfer credits into the program; therefore, the following applies to all:

 - The Bachelor Degree Completion program uses a semester credit system.
 Transfer credit is granted on a 1:1 ratio for other schools on a semester system if a grade of "C" or better (or the equivalent) was earned.
-The conventional formula for converting quarter to semester credits is followed: each quarter credit transfers as 2/3 (.6667) of a semester credit.* (*Information concerning conversion of other system credits, such as trimesters, may be found by contacting the Student Services Office.)
+The conventional formula for converting quarter to semester credits is followed: each quarter credit transfers as 2/3 (.6667) of a semester credit.* (*Information concerning conversion of other system credits, such as trimesters, may be obtained by contacting the Student Services Office.)

 - Of the 120 semester credits required for graduation, at least 45 semester credits must be completed at AUM.